 This module builds on the existing knowledge of the law and professional practice gained by students.
 It develops further the analytical and critical skills of students when encountering legal and professional practice problems.
 Knowledge of professional liability law is developed, together with other aspects of professional practice, ethical, legal and due diligence requirements.
 This module also ensures that students have developed a holistic understanding of sustainability as it applies to built environment professional practice.

-This is a core module for level 6 Civil and Infrastructure Engineering students.
 The individual project is an opportunity to explore a subject of your own choice and to initiate, design and execute a small scale research project under supervision.
 The work in the project will draw upon material from all modules previously or currently taught and provide a culmination to your degree.
 Additionally, this allows you to develop and practice your research skills that will be invaluable for the future.
 You are encouraged to work independently, study a topic in depth, review previous work, collect, and interpret and analyse information.
 This is also intended to develop your ability to communicate clearly and succinctly orally, graphically and in writing.
 In undertaking the work you should demonstrate knowledge and competence in reviewing literature and in using one or more of a range of research methods to collect and analyse data and draw well-founded conclusions.
 To support you a series of workshops will be given along with individual one-to-one supervision to ensure that you are supported throughout the process.
 Assessment is by submission of an initial formative research statement and summative assessments comprise an interim report, an oral presentation and the completed project.